voxpupuli/puppet-gitlab_ci_runner/REFERENCE.md

 and when upon registering a runner the following error is shown:
 `certificate verify failed (self signed certificate in certificate chain)` Using the CA file solves https://github.com/voxpupuli/puppet-gitlab_ci_runner/issues/124.
+The ca_file must exist, if it does not.
+Gitlab runner token generation will be skipped.
+Gitlab runner will not register until either the file exists or the ca_file parameter is not specified.

 Default value: ``undef``